Adam Lundkvist

-Adam Lundkvist (born 20 March 1994) is a Swedish footballer as a left back for BK Häcken.
-He previously played for in the Allsvenska for IF Elfsborg, where they won the Svenska Cupen, and in MLS for the Houston Dynamo, helping the club win the U.S. Open Cup.
+Adam Lundkvist (born 20 March 1994) is a Swedish footballer who plays as a left-back for BK Häcken.

+He previously played for IF Elfsborg in the Allsvenskan, where they won the Svenska Cupen, and in the MLS for Houston Dynamo, helping the club win the U.S. Open Cup.
 He has twice been capped by the Sweden national team and represented Sweden at the 2016 Summer Olympics.